How to write an invoice in 5 simple steps (2024)

 2. Include company name and important information

-A quick tip: Invoice software, such as Conta, helps ensure all legally required fields are in place when sending invoices.
+A quick tip: Invoice software, such as Conta, helps ensure all required fields are in place when you send invoices.
 Try Conta for free.

 Dates give context to your invoice and serve as a point of reference if you need to follow up on unpaid invoices.